Book an appointment

 - None or very mild symptoms after initial infection, so it is easily missed

 - If at risk the only way to tell if you have been infected is by regular screening

 - Hepatitis C antibody test/ liver function tests

 - We offer an early detection test that is highly accurate at detecting infection, from as early as 10 days post contact

 - Guidelines recommend follow up screening at 3 months.

 Some people will clear the infection spontaneously after a few months.
 It is however possible to get reinfected with the same or a different strain.
 The most common strain of Hepatitis C is genotype 1, which unfortunately is the hardest to treat.
 For those who do not clear the virus, they will go on to develop a chronic Hepatitis C infection.

-The treatment of Hepatitis C has changed drastically in the past year with the advent of direct acting antivirals and will continue to do so.
+The treatment of Hepatitis C has changed drastically in recent years with the advent of direct acting antivirals and will continue to do so.
 They are becoming ever more effective at curing Hepatitis C with less toxic drugs and over a shorter period of time, so it’s well worth having a discussion with your doctor as there are now treatments available that can cure this disease.